Background pattern

 Consult your doctor or pharmacist before using any medicine.

-If you are fertile and may become pregnant, consult your doctor.
-You should use effective contraceptive measures to avoid becoming pregnant while taking the medicine.
-Because itraconazole may remain in the body for a long time, you should prolong contraceptive measures until the next menstrual period after completing treatment with this medicine.
-(See section 2 “Do not take Itraconazol Sandoz”).
+If you are of childbearing age and may become pregnant, consult your doctor.
+You should use effective contraceptives to ensure you do not become pregnant while taking the medicine.
+Because itraconazole can stay in the body for a long time, you should extend contraceptive measures until the next menstrual period after finishing treatment with this medicine.
+(See section 2 "Do not take Itraconazol Sandoz").

 Breastfeeding